gb160/gb160.github.io/installation_unsigned.md

 **Make sure you have installed the package 'appsync unified' from Cydia**

 * On the iDevice go to: [Appbox link](https://tiny.app.link/hr7bqFDTjbb)
-* Tap on 'Install application', then tap 'install' when the alert pops up...return 	to your home screen to see installation progress.
+* Tap on 'Install application', then tap 'install' when the alert pops up...return 	to your home screen to see installation progress.(It seems on iOS 14.x sometimes you just get a greyed out app icon while the app is downloading/installing, so dont panic, just wait for the app to appear on your hoescreen. )

 **or**